anjjunsu/anjjunsu.github.io/_posts/CloudComputing/2022-06-20-aws-deployment-management.md

 - Unified dashboard to manage software development activities in one place (CodeCommit, CodePipeline, CodeBuild, CodeDeploy, Elastic Beanstalk, EC2, etc...)

 ## AWS Cloud9
+- IDE on cloud
+- Cloud9 can be used within the web brower, can work from anywhere
+- Supports real-time code collaboration feature

+## AWS System Manager (SSM)
+- Can manage *EC2* and *On-Premises* system using SSM (Hybrid AWS service)
+- Allows operational insights about the state of infrastructure
+- Can run commands across an entire fleet of servers
+- Can patching automation for enhanced compliance
+- Need to install **SSM agent** on EC2 instance or On-Premise
+- SSM Session Manager: Allows SSH on EC2/On-Premises server without port 22, SSH keys

+## AWS OpsWorks
+- Perform server configuration automatically
+- AWS-version of Chef / Puppet